yyn95/MultiAgentProject/README.md

 # Multi Agent project
 ### Main idea
 Path planning for cars to kill all enemies as long as avoid obstacles in a given maze.
 There are 5 problems with different settings.
 Each problem is setup in a different "Scene" of the unity project.
+The AI strategies are under `MultiAgent project/Assets/Scrips/`.

 #### Problem 1: Short range multi agent search
 Setting: the search area is limited within a short range.